September 15, 1907 – Fay Wray:

-King Kong was a landmark film and it influenced all future special-effects movies, but the heart of the film is Kong’s erotic fascination with the scantily dressed Wray.
-One of the most iconic images in film history is Kong atop the Empire State Building, holding Wray in his one hand, swatting at the airplanes buzzing around him.
+King Kong was a landmark film and it had a big influence all future special-effects movies, but the heart of the film is Kong’s erotic fascination with the scantily dressed Wray.
+One of the most iconic images in all of Film History is Kong atop the Empire State Building, holding Wray in his one hand while swatting away the airplanes buzzing around him.

-As proof of his love, Kong gently places Wray on a ledge before he is shot down.
-In the gathering around the crushed body of Kong, Robert Armstrong utters the immortal line:
+As proof of his love, Kong gently places Wray on a ledge before he is killed.
+In the gathering around the broken body of Kong, Robert Armstrong utters the immortal line:

 “Oh, no. It wasn’t the airplanes.
 It was Beauty that killed the Beast.”

-Yet, really, it was the Beast that killed Beauty, or at least, Wray’s career.
+Really, it was the Beast that killed Wray’s career.

 She was born Vina Fay Wray in Alberta, Canada.
 One of six children, her family moved to Utah, where she spent most of her childhood.
-Because of her frail health after the Great Flu Epidemic of 1918-19, which killed 40 million people including Wray’s older sister, her divorced mother took her to live in California when she was 14-years-old, where she attended Hollywood High School.
+Because of her frail health, after the Great Pandemic of 1918-19, which killed 40 million people including Wray’s sister, her divorced mother moved to California when Wray was 14 years old, and where she went to Hollywood High School.

-Wray began acting in silent comedy shorts, before landing leading roles for Hal Roach, followed by Westerns at Universal Pictures.
+Wray began her acting career in silent comedy short films, before landing leading roles for Hal Roach, followed by a bunch of Westerns for Universal Pictures.
 Her big break came in 1926, when Von Stroheim chose her for the lead in The Wedding March.
-She was 19-years-old.
+She was 19 years old.
 Stroheim:

 “As soon as I had seen Fay Wray and spoken with her for a few minutes, I knew I had found the right girl.
 I didn’t even take a test of her … Fay has spirituality, but she also has that very real sex appeal that takes hold of the hearts of men.”

-In The Wedding March, Wray plays an innkeeper’s daughter who becomes romantically involved with a prince played by Von Stroheim.
-The scene in which they flirt and fall in love during the feast of Corpus Christi is remarkable.
-Despite their love, she is married off to a depraved monsterous butcher, foreshadowing the beauty and the beast theme that would define Wray’s later work.
-She told me that The Wedding March was her favorite of her films and her best, most honest performance.
+In The Wedding March, Wray plays an innkeeper’s daughter who has an affair with a prince played by Von Stroheim.
+There is a scene where they flirt and fall in love during the feast of Corpus Christi that is remarkable.
+In the film, despite their love she is still married to a depraved butcher, which is a bit of of foreshadowing the beauty and the beast theme that would define Wray’s work.
+She told me that The Wedding March was her favorite of her films.

-At Paramount, she met screenwriter John Monk Saunders, who wrote Wings (1927), first film to win an Academy Award.
-Wray had a hectic schedule, making 25 films in three years.
-Before King Kong, Wray had already become a top ”scream queen” in horror films, where her wholesome loveliness and innocent demeanor were a striking contrast to the monsters that menaced her.
+At Paramount, she met screenwriter John Monk Saunders, who wrote Wings (1927), the first film to win an Academy Award for Best Picture.
+Wray made 25 films in three years.
+Before King Kong, she had already become the top “scream queen” in horror films.
+Her wholesome loveliness and innocent demeanor were a dramatic contrast to the monsters that menaced her.

-Wray’s scream is as iconic as Edvard Munch‘s, remembered as fondly as Vera Miles‘ and Janet Leigh‘s in Psycho or Invasion Of The Body Snatchers‘ Donald Sutherland in 1978.
-In Michael Curtiz‘s Doctor X (1932) she escapes death at the hands of a moon monster; she is nearly turned into an exhibit in The Mystery Of The Wax Museum (1933); almost gets a blood transfusion in The Vampire Bat (1933); and ran through the jungle in The Most Dangerous Game (1932) with Joel McCrea, pursued by a crazy Count (Leslie Banks), the same sets that were used next for King Kong.
+Wray’s scream is now as iconic as Edvard Munch‘s, remembered along side with Vera Miles‘ and Janet Leigh‘s in Psycho (1960), and Invasion Of The Body Snatchers‘ scream bt Donald Sutherland‘s in 1978.
+In Michael Curtiz‘s Doctor X (1932), she escapes death at the mercy of a moon monster; she is almost turned into one of the exhibits in The Mystery Of The Wax Museum (1933); she almost gets a blood transfusion in The Vampire Bat (1933); and that’s Wray running through the jungle in The Most Dangerous Game (1932) with McCrea, pursued by a crazy Leslie Banks, on the same sets that were used next for King Kong.

-Saunders turned out to be a vicious anti-Semitic, drug addict and drunk.
+She married Saunders, who turned out to be a vicious anti-Semitic, drug addict, and drunk.
 He threatened to cut his wrists while they were in England where Wray was filming.
 Five years later, Saunders did, in fact, kill himself.

-After affairs with the writers Sinclair Lewis and Clifford Odets, Wray married Capra’s favorite screenwriter Robert Riskin, the Academy Award-winning writer of It Happened One Night (1934) and Mr. Deeds Goes To Town (1936).
-In the 1950s, Riskin became ill, and Wray went back to work after a decade of retirement, playing mother figures in Queen Bee (1955) with Joan Crawford, Rock, Pretty Baby (1957) and Dragstrip Riot (1958), and working in television shows, including her own sitcom The Pride Of The Family (1955-57) with Natalie Wood as her daughter.
+She had affairs with the writers Sinclair Lewis and Clifford Odets, and then Wray married Capra’s favorite screenwriter Robert Riskin, the Academy Award-winning writer of It Happened One Night (1934) and Mr. Deeds Goes To Town (1936).
+In the 1950s, Riskin became ill, and Wray went back to work after a decade of retirement, playing mothers in Queen Bee (1955) with Joan Crawford, Rock, Pretty Baby (1957), and Dragstrip Riot (1958), before working in television shows, including her own sitcom The Pride Of The Family (1955-57) with Natalie Wood playing her daughter.

-Widowed in 1957, she withdrew from acting again, marrying Dr. Sanford Rothenberg, who had been Riskin’s neurosurgeon throughout the long, difficult years of his illness.
+Widowed in 1957, she gave up acting again, and married Dr. Sanford Rothenberg, who had been Riskin’s neurosurgeon during the long, difficult years of his illness.

-Wray was approached about playing Rose in Titanic (1997), a role that brought Gloria Stuart an Oscar nomination.
-She was a special guest at the 70th Academy Awards that year, the only 1920s-era actor in attendance that evening.
+Wray was seriously considered to play Rose in Titanic (1997), a role that brought Gloria Stuart an Oscar nomination.
+But, she was a special guest at the 70th Academy Awards that year, the only 1920s-era actor in attendance that evening.

-We sent Christmas cards until the mid-1980s, when her card came back as ”address unknown” one year.
+We sent Christmas cards until the mid-1980s, when her card came back as “address unknown” one year.
 Wray’s final credits rolled in August 2004, taken in her sleep by natural causes a month before her 97th birthday.
 The Husband called me at work with the sad news.
-She was especially kind to me and believed that I had the stuff to be a good actor.
+She was especially kind to me and she saw me in several productions, stating that she believed that I had the stuff to be a good actor.
 You can visit her now at the Hollywood Forever Cemetery.
+I have.